 Indigenous Special Jurisdiction

-A little over three percent of Colombia’s population is indigenous, with approximately eighty different self-governing groups.
+A little over three percent of Colombia’s population self-identify as indigenous, with approximately eighty different self-governing groups.
 In 1970, Colombia’s Supreme Court recognized the rights of the indigenous community, ruling that the national criminal code could not apply to these communities.
 However, indigenous groups were in legal limbo, with the government recognizing that the formal justice system did not meet their needs or respect their traditions but not offering an alternative until 1991 when the constitution affirmed the right of indigenous authorities to exercise judicial functions for their communities, with their own rules and procedures.

 Each indigenous community has its own criminal justice system.
 However, the rulings of Indigenous Councils and other tribunals must be consistent with Colombia’s constitution and legislation.
 The Constitutional Court has held that indigenous justice applies if the offender is indigenous or if the alleged crime was committed within indigenous territory.
 However, a criminal offense committed by an indigenous person against a non-indigenous person and outside of indigenous territory, an ordinary criminal judge must determine the appropriate jurisdiction for the case and consider a number of factors, including the degree of isolation of the defendant’s indigenous community.